 According to Forrester, a 10% increase in employee turnover can reduce total workforce productivity by 40% and an organization’s financial performance by 26%.

 3. Productivity - A two-year Stanford University study found a productivity jump among telecommuters equivalent to a full workday per week.
 Eliminating commute times can give employees back hours every day, and remote working reduces absenteeism due to weather, family issues, and illness.

 Unscheduled absences cost U.S. employers an estimated $3,600 a year per employee!

-One of biggest risks that needs to be addressed is security, which was a huge stumbling block when it came to the sudden shift to working from home we experienced in March.
+One of biggest risks that needs to be addressed is remote worker security, which was a huge stumbling block when it came to the sudden shift to working from home we experienced in March.

 Unsecured Networks - While public workspaces such as coffee shops were almost impossible to secure, many home workers weren't much better off.
 Home networks are often unsecure, which can be a hackers delight.
 While some organizations had VPNs in place, many others were caught unprepared.

 Device security - Keeping personal devices such as laptops, tablets and smartphones updated with the latest application and security patches was already a burden for most companies.
 While many had company-issued computers that workers could take home, others did not.
 This meant workers were accessing corporate networks and sensitive data from potentially out-of-date home computers, opening up huge security holes.